Difference Between Accounts Payable vs Notes Payable

 The key differences between accounts payable and notes payable are as follows:

 - The accounts payable and the notes payable also differ on the basis of the specific terms and conditions which are levied on them.
-For the accounts payable, no type of the specific terms and condition or the payment obligations are levied however for the notes payable, usually, there are certain types of specific terms and condition or payment obligations such as interest rate, maturity period, payment terms, etc and these are decided mutually by the parties involved.
+For the accounts payable, no type of specific terms and conditions or payment obligations are levied however for the notes payable, usually, there are certain types of specific terms and conditions or payment obligations such as interest rate, maturity period, payment terms, etc and these are decided mutually by the parties involved.

 Accounts Payable vs Notes Payable Comparison Table